tempertemper/www.tempertemper.net/src/site/posts/2012-11-21--my-introduction-to-co-working.md

 I've met lots of great people with interesting businesses, from [keyword consultants](//word-association.co.uk) to [alternative hairdressers](https://www.urban-halo.com)!
 I've been to lots of networking events and dinners in the past and they've all felt a little bit pushy and contrived.
 This might work for some people, but it's really not my style.

 I believe that relationships come first and business will follow.
-I've met lots of people that would be great to work with, so it's a good idea to bring some business cards, though—remember—that's not the point of it all; more a happy by-product!
+I've met lots of people that would be great to work with, so it's a good idea to bring some business cards, though---remember---that's not the point of it all; more a happy by-product!

 ## Highly recommended